ShizukaDonaghue/atomic-quiz/README.md

 The following have been tested to verify that all the features function as expected.

 #### Start Section
-* Name Inpunt Field
+* Name Input Field
     * The name input field only accepts a username that consists of a minimum of 3 and a maximum of 10 letters without any spaces.
     * If the username entered does not meet the requirements, the alert is displayed to let the user know the requirements.
     * Focus method is applied to place the cursor in the field if the screen size is >= 768px and is not applied otherwise.
 * Question Mark for Input Help
-    * The input help is displayed with mouseover event and hidden with mouseleave event in desktop.
+    * The input help is displayed with mouseover event and hidden with mouseleave event in desktops.
-    * The input help is displayed and hidden with click events in desktop and mobile devices.
+    * The input help is displayed and hidden with click events in desktops and mobile devices.
 * Start Button
     * The colour of the button changes and scales up upon hovering.
     * When clicked with a username that satisfies the name input field requirements, it starts the game and displays the game section and all other sections are hidden.
-    * When clicked with a username that does not satisfies the requirements, it does not start the game.
+    * When clicked with a username that does not satisfy the requirements, it does not start the game.
 * Rule Button
     * The colour of the button changes and scales up upon hovering.
     * When clicked, the rule section is displayed and all other sections are hidden.